-The following long term overview will be fully implemented by September 2021.
+The following long-term overview is followed.

-Year group/Term 1 2 3 4 5 6 EYFS Being Special: where do we belong?
+Long term overview Autumn I Autumn 2 Spring I Spring 2 Summer I Summer 2 EYFS F4: Being Special: where do we belong?
 F2 INCARNATION: Why do Christians perform Nativity Plays at Christmas?
-What times/stories are special and why?
-F3 SALVATION: Why Christians put a cross an Easter garden? ' What places are special and why?
-1 1.2 CREATION: Who Made the World?
-Harvest What does it mean to belong to a faith community?
-1.1 GOD: What do Christians believe God is Like?
-Who is Jewish and how do they live?
-(PART 1) Who is Jewish and how do they live?
-(PART 2) How should we care for the world and for others, and why does it matter?
-2 Who is Muslim and how do they live?
-(PART 1) 1.3 INCARNATION: Why does Christmas matter to Christians?
-Who is Muslim and how do they live?
+F6: What stories are special and why?
+F3 SALVATION: Why do Christians put a cross in an Easter Garden?
+FI GOD/ CREATION: Why is the word 'God' so important to Christians?
+F5: What places are special and why?
+I 1.2 CREATION: Who Made the World?
+Harvest 1.7 Who is Jewish and how do they live?
+(PART 1) 1,1 GOD: What do Christians believe God is Like?
+1.7 Who is Jewish and how do they live?
+(PART 2) 1.10 What does it mean to belong to a faith community?
+1.9 How should we care for the world and for others, and why does it matter?
+2 1.6 Who is Muslim and how do- they live?
+(PART 1) 1,3 INCARNATION: Why does Christmas matter to Christians?
+1.6 Who is Madum and how do they live?
 (PART 2) 1.5 SALVATION: Why does Easter matter to Christians?
 1.4 GOSPEL: What is the good news Jesus brings?
-What makes some places sacred to believers?
-3 2a.1: CREATION/ FALL: What do Christians learn from the creation story?
-How do festivals and family life show what matters to Jewish people?
-2a.2 PEOPLE OF GOD: What is it like to follow God?
-How do festivals and worship show what matters to a Muslim? kind of world did How and why do religious and non-religious people try to make the world a better place?
-4 What do Hindus believe God is like?
-2a.3 INCARNATION/ GOD: What is the Trinity?
-Christmas What does it mean to be a Hindu in Britain today?
-2a.5 SALVATION: Wh do Christians call the day Jesus died 'Good Friday'?
-Easter GOD: When Jesus Why do some people think that life is like a journey and what significant events mark this?
-5 What does it mean to be a Muslim in Britain today?
-2b.4 INCARNATION Was Jesus the Messiah?
-Christmas 2b.1: GOD: What does it mean if God is Holy and Loving?
-Why is the Torah so important to Jewish people?
-2b.5 GOSPEL: Wha would Jesus do?
-Why do some people believe in God and some people not?
-OR What matters most to Humanists and Christians?
-6 Why do Hindus want to be good?
-2b.2CREATION/ FALL: Creation & Science - Conflict or Complimentary?
-2b.6 SALVATION: Wh did Jesus do to save Human Beings?
-Easte OR 2b.7: SALVATION What difference doe: the resur-rection mal to Christians?
-Easter GOD: What kind of King is Jesus?
-OR 2b.3 PEOPLE OF GOD: How can ke following God bring How does faith help people when life gets hard?
+1.8 What makes some places sacred to believers?
+3 2a.1: CREATIONV FALL: What do Christians learn from the creation story?
+L2.10 How do festivals and family life show what matters to Jewish people?
+2a2 PEOPLE OF GOD: What is it like to follow God?
+L2,9 How do fectivalis and worship show what matters to a Muslim?
+2a,4 GOSPEL: What kind of world did Jesus want?
+L2.12 How and why do religious and non-religious people try to make the world a better place?
+4. L2.7 What do Hindus believe God is like?
+2a,3 INCARNATION/ GOD: What is the Trinity?
+Christmas L2.8 What does it mean to be a Hindu in Britain today?
+2a,5 SALVATION: Why do Christians call the day Jesus died 'Good Friday'?
+Easter 2a,6 KINGDOM OF GOD; When Jesus left what was the impact of Pentecost?
+L2.11: How and why do people mark the significant events of life?
+5 U2.8 What does it mean to be a Muslim in Britain today?
+2b4 INCARNATION Was Jecus the Messiah?
+Christmas 2b.1: GOD: What does it mean ψ God is Holy and Loving?
+U2.9 Why is the Torah so important to Jewish people?
+2b:5 GOSPEL: What would Jesus do?
+U2.11 Why do some people helieve in God and some people not?
+6 U2.7 Why do Hindue want to be good?
+2b:6 SALVATION: What did Jesus do to save Human Beinge?
+Easter 2b8 KINGDOM OF GOD: What kind of King is Jesus?
+2b2CREATION/ FALL: Creation & Science - Conflict or Complimentary?
+U2.12 How does faith help people when life gets hard?